4 Remote Car Starters that Work with Any Vehicle

 con Great features behind a subscription

-Things to consider before you buy a remote car starter
+What to consider when shopping for a remote starter

-Here’s the lowdown on what features should top your list when you’re in the market for a remote car starter.
+Here’s the lowdown on what you should think about when you’re in the market for a remote car starter.

-Be careful not to invest in more range than you need.
-While a longer range may seem impressive, consider how often you’ll really need to start your car from a mile away and purchase accordingly.
+1. Sufficient range: While a longer range may seem impressive, consider how often you’ll really need to remote start your car from a mile away and purchase accordingly.

-While throwing away the key sounds nice, be aware that this feature doesn’t always work on newer vehicles.
-Consult with a professional installer about the model you plan to purchase for your vehicle.
+2. Compatible features: For example, keyless entry doesn’t always work on newer vehicles.
+Consult with a remote car starter installation professional about the model you plan to purchase for your vehicle to confirm compatibility.

-Using an app to start your car is a dream come true, but this cutting edge technology doesn’t come standard with most remote car starters.
-You’ll need to purchase the module and app separately to get smartphone control and a GPS vehicle tracker.
+4. Smartphone control: Using an app to start your car is certainly convenient, but this technology doesn't come standard with most remote car starters.
+You may need to purchase the app separately or even buy a second module.

-Consider whether you want remote start with security features like aftermarket sirens, valet mode, or panic buttons.
-If you’re going to install a car alarm at some point, it makes sense to buy a system that gives you the best of both worlds.
+5. Security features: Consider whether you want remote start with security features like aftermarket sirens, valet mode, or panic buttons.
+If you’re planning to install a car alarm at some point, it makes sense to buy a system that gives you the best of both worlds.

 Installing a remote start system in your vehicle

-While you could opt for DIY installation to cut costs, it’s not something we recommend for remote car starters.
-In many cases, you may need a bypass module or extensive wiring to make the starter compatible with your vehicle, so it’s best left to the professionals.
+While you could opt for a DIY approach to cut costs, it’s not something we recommend for remote car starter installation.
+In many cases, you may need a bypass module or extensive wiring to make the car remote starter compatible with your vehicle, so it’s best left to the professionals.
 A licensed technician also has the expertise to make sure improper installation doesn’t compromise the security of your vehicle.

-If you do decide to install the remote start system on your own, make sure to disconnect the battery first.
-If not, you’ll be in for a shockingly unpleasant installation experience.
+If you do decide to tackle remote start installation on your own, make sure to disconnect the battery first.
+If not, you’ll be in for a ‘shockingly’ unpleasant installation experience.

 How to avoid auto theft with a remote start system

-A remote start system with security features can help prevent theft, but it doesn’t make your vehicle impervious.
+Still, it doesn’t make your vehicle impervious to break-ins or attempted theft.
 Consider decreasing your risk of auto theft with the following tips.

 • Customize your settings.
-Some systems allow you to update proximity settings or specify that a key fob button be pressed prior to starting or unlocking the car.
+Some remote start systems allow you to update proximity settings or specify that a key fob button be pressed prior to starting or unlocking the car.
 Confused?
-Ask a professional installer to help adjust your settings.
+Ask a remote start installation professional to help adjust your settings.

 • Install security measures.
 Steering wheel locks, aftermarket car alarms, and even home security cameras with a view of the driveway are all additional security measures that can all discourage thieves from targeting your vehicle.

 • Practice safety.
-Do common sense things that experts recommend for safety, including parking your car in well-lit areas and hiding valuables out of sight.
+Follow common sense tips that experts recommend for car safety, including parking your car in well-lit areas and hiding valuables out of sight.

 Final word